gorse-io/docs/src/ch01-03-config.md

 ## `[recommend]`

-Configuratios under `[recommend]` are used to define behaviors of recommendation.
+Configurations under `[recommend]` are used to define behaviors of recommendation.

 | Key | Type | Default | Description |
 |-|-|-|-|